Loudness Normalization: The Future of File-Based Playback

 This is a compromise: if the target level is too low, the maximum acoustical level will not be sufficient in battery-operated devices; if it is too high, normalization will be compromised or distortion introduced.

 “NORM-L” (Normalized Level Control) is a method for addressing the shortcomings of traditional fixed-target solutions.
-The idea behind NORM-L is that upon playback, the listener’s volume control sets the loudness target level to which the files will be adjusted.
+The idea behind NORM-L is that, upon playback, the listener’s volume control sets the loudness target level to which the files are adjusted.

 Loudness normalization and volume control are integrated into one gain step.
 If this would lead to clipping of the file, the applied gain is restricted appropriately.